 Conducting a gait analysis helps you identify certain problem areas in your feet and how to balance them to improve your overall performance.
 When next you enter the shoe store looking for a pair of running shoes, your gait analysis along with the consultant attending to you will point you in the direction of the best fit for you.

-Comfort and protection are paramount when running and you can’t compromise on it for any reason.
+Comfort and protection are paramount when running and you can’t compromise on them for any reason.
 Having the best pair of shoes for you, will increase your passion for running and prevent any potential pain or discomfort that you would have experienced.
 Before you make your final decision, don’t forget to try the shoes on before making the purchase.